U.S. Army equipment arrives in Washington D.C. for 250th Birthday

 |0

-This work, U.S. Army equipment arrives in Washington D.C. for 250th Birthday, by SGT Bernabe Lopez and SPC Rebeca Soria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army equipment arrives in Washington D.C. for 250th Birthday [Image 3 of 3], by SGT Bernabe Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.